bioinformatics-ca/AWS_2021/AWS_2021_module_5.md

 Sure enough, our script’s output is exactly what we would get if we ran that pipeline directly.

 What if we want to select lines from an arbitrary file?
-We could edit `middle.sh` each time to change the filename, but that would probably take longer than typing the command out again in the shell and executing it with a new file name.
-Instead, let’s edit `middle.sh` and make it more versatile:
+We could edit `get_tags.sh` each time to change the filename, but that would probably take longer than typing the command out again in the shell and executing it with a new file name.
+Instead, let’s edit `get_tags.sh` and make it more versatile:

 ```bash
 $ nano get_tags.sh.sh